 Excel plays a great role for professionals.
 Excel provides lots of functions and formulas for different problems.
 But for some problems, there are no functions or formulas.
 We solve these problems using different features and commands.
 Here we will describe how to copy multiple sheets in Excel to a new workbook.
 No exact formula exists in Excel for this problem.

-4 Unique Methods to Copy Multiple Sheets to New Workbook in Excel
+How to Copy Multiple Sheets to New Workbook in Excel: 4 Unique Methods

 Here, we will have a data set of two sheets for presentation purposes.
 Data on these sheets are not very significant.
 We introduced that data so that you can understand it easily.